 Stay in the Outskirts

 Hotels can be expensive, especially if they are in a desirable tourist location.
-Consider staying in a hotel in the outskirts, checking reviews of the hotel first to make sure that the location is safe.
+Consider staying in a hotel in the outskirts, checking reviews of the hotel first to make sure that the location is safe and convenient enough to drive into the city.

 For our family vacation over Thanksgiving, we booked a package deal through an airline, which was much cheaper than booking the items separately.